romanrod/mutx/documentation/results.md

 ==============

 Each Test Suite execution creates a result.
 You can see them in Results section.
-You will see each Test Suite box with its results.
-If a Test Suite has more than three results, you'll see a green button that says `All results` for this test task to see all results for that test task
+You will see each Task or Test box with its results.
+If a task or test has more than three results, you'll see a green button that says `All results` for this test task to see all results for that test task
 A result line looks like:

 <div class="panel panel-primary">